Is Repaglinide Really the Game Changer in Diabetes Treatment?

 Some research also suggests a potential link between chronic insulin stimulation and cardiovascular issues, but the data is still inconclusive.

-So, while repaglinide doesn’t appear to have any catastrophic long-term side effects, it’s still wise to monitor your health regularly if you’re on this medication for extended periods.
+So, while repaglinide does not appear to have any catastrophic long-term side effects, it is still wise to monitor your health regularly if you are on this medication for extended periods.

 Repaglinide Dosages: Understanding the 1mg and 5mg Tablets